smaakage85/mlflow/README.md

 mlflow run . -e training --env-manager local
 ```

 `mlflow run` requires an `MLproject` file specifying project specific options.
-In my taste, the `MLproject` should be as minimalistic as possible but at least specify training entrypoints.
+In my taste, the `MLproject` should be kept as slim as possible but at least specify training entrypoints.

 ## :computer: Computational environments